GoogleChromeLabs/chromeos_smart_card_connector/docs/index-third-party-application-developer.md

 of CCID-compatible readers are supported.

-## Providing smart card certificates and keys to Chrome OS
+## Providing smart card certificates and keys to ChromeOS

-The Smart Card Connector App itself has no smart card middleware and therefore isn't able to provide access to certificates and keys to Chrome OS.
+The Smart Card Connector App itself has no smart card middleware and therefore isn't able to provide access to certificates and keys to ChromeOS.

-This role is delegated to separate (first-party or third-party) Chrome OS extensions and apps that can consume the PC/SC API and use the **chrome.certificateProvider** API ([https://developer.chrome.com/extensions/certificateProvider](https://developer.chrome.com/extensions/certificateProvider)) in order to provide them to various Chrome OS components, namely:
+This role is delegated to separate (first-party or third-party) ChromeOS extensions and apps that can consume the PC/SC API and use the **chrome.certificateProvider** API ([https://developer.chrome.com/extensions/certificateProvider](https://developer.chrome.com/extensions/certificateProvider)) in order to provide them to various ChromeOS components, namely:

 * TLS client authentication when visiting Web pages;
-* Chrome OS user authentication (when the SAML-based login is used and the Identity Provider is configured to use the smart card based authentication).
+* ChromeOS user authentication (when the SAML-based login is used and the Identity Provider is configured to use the smart card based authentication).